 Google blocked access to An Effective Treatment for Coronavirus (COVID-19) by James M. Todaro, MD, and Gregory J. Rigano, dated by March 13, 2020.
 This paper was widely credited (blamed by the Fake News Media) for proposing chloroquine and hydroxychloroquine as an effective treatment against COVID-19.
+(This was reported by ReclaimTheNet on March 25, 2020).
 How can someone rationalize removing information about a possible cure, amid a global pandemic?
 Are there still humans in charge at Google?

 Google blocked access to and/or deleted this paper on March 20, 2020 – the day after President Trump mentioned chloroquine as potentially effective drug against COVID-19.
 When Trump spoke, at least one significant clinical trial of HCQ+AZ for COVID-19 was completed.
 The reporting article (Hydroxychloroquine and azithromycin as a treatment of COVID-19: results of an open-label non-randomized clinical trial by Philippe Gautret et al., Didier Raoult’s IHU) has been peer reviewed and accepted by the prestigious International Journal of Antimicrobial Agents.
 Trump or his advisors probably knew about this paper.